How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Related Work

 \section{Related Work}

-\textbf{Federated Learning (FL)} enables collaborative model training across decentralized clients without sharing local data.
-A key challenge lies in client heterogeneity, \textit{e.g.}, data on different clients is typically non-IID, which negatively affect performance.
-Previous research on FL primarily focused on developing robust aggregation and optimization strategies to mitigate these issues.
-Representative approaches include FedAvg \cite{fedavg}, the reference FL algorithm that averages client model updates and FedProx \cite{fedprox}, which adds a proximal term to each client’s local objective to limit client drift under heterogeneity.
-Other methods improve over FedAvg with respect to convergence using control variates to reduce variance caused by non-IID updates \cite{scaffold} or modifying local objectives with dynamic regularizers.
-The main objective of these works is similar: improve the quality of the global model (\textit{e.g.}, accuracy, convergence) obtained by aggregating heterogeneous client updates.

-In this work, we study an underexplored aspect of FL, \textit{i.e.} how federated training affects model calibration in VLMs.
+\textbf{\emph{Federated learning}} enables collaborative model training across decentralized clients without sharing local data.
+A core challenge is client heterogeneity, \textit{e.g.}, non-IID data distributions, which can significantly degrade performance.
+Prior work primarily focuses on designing robust aggregation and optimization strategies to address this issue.
+Representative methods include FedAvg \cite{fedavg}, which averages client updates, FedProx \cite{fedprox}, which introduces a proximal term to mitigate client drift and FedNova \cite{fednova}, which normalizes updates to improve convergence under heterogeneous objectives.
+Broadly, these approaches aim to improve the accuracy and convergence of the aggregated global model.
+In contrast, we investigate a relatively underexplored aspect of FL: its impact on model calibration in Vision Language Models (VLMs).

-\textbf{Federated Fine-tuning of CLIP.} When applied to large VLMs like CLIP \cite{radford2019language}], FL faces major challenges, as fine-tuning millions of parameters implies high computational and communication overhead during client training and aggregation.
-To alleviate these problems, prompt tuning~\cite{coop,kgcoop,vpt,maple} has emerged as an efficient alternative for adapting CLIP.
-Several works have extended prompt tuning to the federated setting~\cite{bai2024diprompt,promptfl,qiu2024federated,sun2024towards,fedotp,fedtpg,fedpgp,fedpha}.
-For instance, PromptFL~\cite{promptfl} adapts prompt learning to decentralized clients by introducing regularization across client prompts.
-FedOTP~\cite{fedotp} and FedTPG~\cite{fedtpg} enhance communication efficiency and personalization through orthogonal or task-conditioned prompt generation.
-FedCLIP~\cite{fedclip} decouples the global and local adaptation of text and image encoders.
-Methods such as FedTPG~\cite{fedtpg} and FedMVP~\cite{fedmvp} dynamically generate prompts conditioned on auxiliary information (\textit{i.e.} class names or visual attributes).
+\textbf{\emph{Federated fine-tuning of CLIP.}} When applied to large VLMs such as CLIP \cite{radford2019language}, FL introduces substantial computational and communication overhead due to the need to fine-tune millions of parameters.
+To mitigate this, prompt tuning~\cite{coop,kgcoop,vpt,maple} has emerged as an efficient alternative for adapting CLIP.
+Recent works extend prompt tuning to the federated setting~\cite{bai2024diprompt,promptfl,qiu2024federated,sun2024towards,fedotp,fedtpg,fedpgp,fedpha}.
+For example, PromptFL~\cite{promptfl} regularizes client-specific prompts, while FedOTP~\cite{fedotp} and FedTPG~\cite{fedtpg} improve communication efficiency and personalization via orthogonal or task-conditioned prompt generation.
+FedCLIP~\cite{fedclip} decouples global and local adaptation of the text and image encoders, and methods such as FedTPG~\cite{fedtpg} and FedMVP~\cite{fedmvp} dynamically generate prompts using auxiliary information (e.g., class names or visual attributes).